hoodiehq/hoodie-css/DEVELOPMENT.md

 ##### `serve`
 ###### `live-server dist/ --port=9090`

-The `serve` script uses the [live-server](#live-server) [npm package link](http://npmjs.com/package/live-server) dependency to start a local development server, with live reloading, and an auto opening browser tab in the user's default browser.
+The `serve` script uses the [live-server](#live-server): [npm package link](http://npmjs.com/package/live-server) dependency to start a local development server, with live reloading, and an auto opening browser tab in the user's default browser.

 It serves up everything inside the `dist` folder, and will reload the page automatically if anything inside that folder changes.

-`serve` is one of the integral parts of our main development environment, and is one of the scripts executed with the lifecycle script `npm start`.
+`serve` is one of the integral parts of our main development environment, and is one of the scripts executed with the lifecycle script `npm start` (as well as the [dev](#the-dev-script) script).

 ## Please help us!